LudovicDeMatteis/ClosedLoopMotion/README.md

 ```
 You can then choose the desired motion, the robot and set parameters.
 Once the solver ends, you can replay the final trajectory or show plots of the results.
+Make sure to open the [Meshcat](https://github.com/meshcat-dev/meshcat-python) visualizer at  `http://127.0.0.1:7000/static/`

+## Table of contents
+* `loaders` - The repo contains utility loaders based on [example-parallel-robots](https://github.com/Gepetto/example-parallel-robots), included in the `loaders` folder.
+Current version supports Battobot and Digit.
+The models of Disney robot and Kangaroo are to be fixed and added (cf [Future Improvements](#future-improvements))
+* `params` - Params for different motions on included in folder `params`.
+* `tests` - This folder contains tests on crocoddyl functions, this should be complete.
+* `motions` - These scripts are examples of motions on different robots, named `{motion}_{robot}_{open/closed}.py`
+* `main.py` creates a GUI using tkinter and asks for a desired motion, desired robot and parameters options.
+* `main_nogui.py` does the same as `main.py` with a text interface (to allow use in docker)

 ## Future Improvements
 We list in arbitrary order the expected improvements